drazenzadravec/projects/Service/Net/Http/README.md

 # Http Service

-The application is a Windows Service, it contains 3 services
+The application is a Windows Service, it contains 3 services:

 1. Is a static content Http/1.1 server running on a single polled thread.
 2. Is a static content Http/1.1 server client blocking thread.